jared-hunter/tac-voice-sample/README.md

 ## How it works

 1. An inbound call or SMS arrives at your Twilio number.
-2. TAC's `VoiceChannel` or `SMSChannel` handles the Twilio protocol (TwiML, ConversationRelay WebSocket for voice; webhook for SMS).
+2. TAC's `VoiceChannel` handles the Twilio protocol (TwiML, ConversationRelay WebSocket for voice).
 3. TAC invokes `onMessageReady` with the user's message plus any Twilio Conversation Memory context.
 4. `src/agent.ts` appends the message to the per-conversation history, calls Claude with the full history, and returns the reply.
-5. TAC sends the reply back to the caller or SMS sender.
+5. TAC sends the reply back to the caller.
 6. When the conversation ends, history is cleared to free memory.

-## Customising the agent

-Edit `src/agent.ts`:

-- Change `SYSTEM_PROMPT` to give the agent a different persona or instructions.
-- Change `model` to another Claude model (e.g. `claude-opus-4-8` for higher capability).
-- Add tool use via `anthropic.messages.create({ tools: [...] })` for function calling.

 ## License